MY FINE-ART PRINTS

-(Bill Atkinson, by the way, is perhaps the most accomplished color photo printer today and a brilliant nature photographer in his own right.
+Bill Atkinson, by the way, is perhaps the most accomplished color photo printer today and a brilliant nature photographer in his own right.
 I think of Bill as the Ansel Adams of the color photographic print.
-You can see a rich sample of his remarkable work at WWW.BILLATKINSON.COM)
+You can see a rich sample of his work at WWW.BILLATKINSON.COM

 The portfolios on this web site are just the tip of the iceberg, but they constitute tightly related visual stories that I love to present together.
 Other images, from my earlier books and from my image files, are also available as prints.

-I now create archival pigment prints on archival watercolor-type paper.
+I now make archival pigment prints on archival watercolor-type paper.
 This combination produces the richest, deepest and and most satisfying color prints I have yet seen.
 The paper is a beautiful 300 grams-per-square-meter sheet, specially treated to receive and hold pigment inks.
-This paper is quite heavy, a real delight to hold in the hand, and the slightly matte surface is an exciting departure from conventional high-gloss photo papers, such as Cibachrome, which I have never liked.
+This paper is quite heavy, a real delight to hold in the hand, and the slightly matte surface is an exciting departure from conventional high-gloss photo papers.

 In a sense, these are self-matting prints.
 I prefer to exhibit them without any overmatting, in simple silver-grey frames with no glass, or else under "museum glass," a wonderful if somewhat expensive solution because museum glass is crystal clear and has no reflections whatever.